Frequently Asked Questions

 I have group coverage at work.
 Why would I apply for more insurance?

-I have found that very few people understand their employee benefits and this can be costly when you
+I have found that very few people understand their employee benefits.
+This can be a costly mistake and worth a complimentary review and analysis.